tc39/notes/meetings/2019-07/july-23.md

 MM: LIFO in Set seems bizarre as a way to handle elements added during iteration.

-LBR: It would be great if they could use Map/Set using LIFO.
+LEO: It would be great if they could use Map/Set using LIFO.

 MM: If you don’t mutate the body of the loop, the issue I’m describing doesn’t occur.
 I thought you were saying that you have this issue in the reverse direction with added elements, but that would be LIFO, rather than FIFO.